wissebarkhof/challenge1/README.md

  * download the 'popular' category

+to use and install with mongoDB:%Note that you should be able to run withoud mongodb

+* install mongoDB % A bit complex so skipped here
+* sudo pip install pymongo

  --- HOW to run a small demo?

 1)  First go to the CONSTANTS.py file and change `bigFileAddress` to the address of the wikipedia xml file